k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 ### API Key

-API key authentication is the simplest method because it allows authenticating WS calls just by including a single key, where this simplicity also allows a client to make calls easily from various origins.
+API key authentication is the simplest method because it can authenticate WS calls just by including a single key, where this simplicity also allows a client to make calls easily from various origins.

-The API Key shall be sent as the token value of the `Authorization: Bearer` header, for example: `Authorization: Bearer ABC`, where API Key is "ABC".
+The API Key is sent as the token value of the `Authorization: Bearer` header, for example: `Authorization: Bearer ABC`, where API Key is "ABC".

 See [here](/articles/26_fabric_security/05_fabric_webservices_security.md#generating-api-key) how to generate an API Key (choose the "non secured" key)..

 The authorization and permissions are done according to the roles which are assigned to the API Key, and their associated permissions.
 See [here](/articles/17_fabric_credentials/01_fabric_credentials_overview.md) for more information about API Keys, roles and permissions.

-### JWT Signed by Fabric
+### JWT: Signed by Fabric

 The authentication flow for this method works as following:

-1. Make a first POST call to the Fabric server's endpoint: `<SERVER-HOST>:<SERVER-PORT>/api/authenticate`, where it shall provide in the post body either of the following credentials:
+1. Make a first POST call to the Fabric server's endpoint: `<SERVER-HOST>:<SERVER-PORT>/api/authenticate`, where it provides in the post body one of the following credentials:
-   - user/password, within the pattern of: `{"username": "<USER>", "password": "<PASSWORD>"}`.
+   - user/password, using the pattern: `{"username": "<USER>", "password": "<PASSWORD>"}`.
-   - API Key, within the pattern of: `{"apikey": "<APIKEY>"}`.
+   - API Key, using the pattern: `{"apikey": "<APIKEY>"}`.
 See [here](/articles/26_fabric_security/05_fabric_webservices_security.md#generating-api-key) how to generate an API Key (choose the "non secured" key).

-2. On authentication success, Fabric responds with `{"response": "OK"}` (within 201 response code), along with the JWT which is returned as a cookie.
+2. Upon authentication success, Fabric responds with `{"response": "OK"}` (within 201 response code), along with the JWT which is returned as a cookie.
-3. Make the next web services calls by sending this JWT as the token value of the `Authorization: Bearer` header or as cookie, as part of each request (in case requests are done via the browser this cookie is already stored at the browser).
+3. Make the next web services calls by sending this JWT as the token value of the `Authorization: Bearer` header or as a cookie, as part of each request (in case requests are done via the browser, this cookie is already stored at the browser).

-The authorization and permissions are done according to the credentials that were provided during the first "/api/authenticate" call - either by user or API Key and the roles which are assigned to each of them.
+The authorization and permissions are done according to the credentials that were provided during the first "/api/authenticate" call - either by the user or by the API Key and the roles which are assigned to each of them.
 See [here](/articles/17_fabric_credentials/01_fabric_credentials_overview.md) for more information about API Keys, roles and permissions.

-### JWT Signed by client
+### JWT: Signed by the WS client

-This method is the most secured because the secret key is not sent on the transit layer at all and it is known only to the client.
+This method is the most secured, because the secret key is not sent on the transit layer at all and is known only to the client.

-The authentication flow for this method works as following:
+The authentication flow for this method works as follows:

 1. Create a secured API Key.
 See [here](/articles/26_fabric_security/05_fabric_webservices_security.md#generating-api-key) for instructions.
 2. Generate a JWT, where:
    - It shall include "apk" claim with the value of the API Key, as part of the JWT payload.
-   - The secret key, that provided by Fabric during the API Key generation, shall be added to the JWT signature.
+   - The secret key, provided by Fabric during the API Key generation, is added to the JWT signature.
-   - JWT shall be signed using HMAC-SHA256.
+   - JWT is signed using HMAC-SHA256.

 3. Make the web services calls by sending this JWT as the token value of the `Authorization: Bearer` header.
 4. Fabric verifies that the JWT is signed with the secret that matches to the "apk".